DataONEorg/ca/README.md

 values) for the Intermediate certs must match those in the old SHA-1 root CAs, in order for cross-signing to work.

-If we have the opportunity to change the Intermediate CNs in future, we can make them consistent by renaming `"DataONE Production CA"` to `"DataONE Prod Intermediate CA"`.
+If we have the opportunity to change the Intermediate CNs in the future, we can make them consistent by renaming `"DataONE Production CA"` to `"DataONE Prod Intermediate CA"`.

 ### Certificate Details